lun0522/lighter/README.md

 render some text on the frame, the **Swapchain** should be shared, but we would need more **Pipeline**s.
-Besides, when we prepare the texture for the text, we only need to make one render call, but when we want to display it on the screen, we need to make a render call every frame, hence we need different **CommandBuffer** in different classes.
+Besides, when we prepare the texture for the text, we only need to make one render call, but when we want to display it on the screen, we need to make a render call every frame, hence we need different **Command**s in different classes.
 4. Some members are not necessary for offscreen rendering, such as **Surface**, **Swapchain** and **Window**.
 Besides, we should not depend on GLFW in the code and BUILD file.
-When we do on-screen rendering, if the window is resized, we need to recreate the resources that are affected by the frame size, such as **Swapchain** and **RenderPass**, but most members of the context are actually not changed.
+When we do onscreen rendering, if the window is resized, we need to recreate the resources that are affected by the frame size, such as **Swapchain** and **RenderPass**, but most members of the context are actually not changed.
 It is possible to decouple the part that is affected by the window.